NewsWhip/style-guide/README.md

 To do so we usually create a Beta version which we release to npm.

 To achieve this we need to:
-- Update the version of the style guide version property in `package.json` to a beta version using `npm version {{version_type}}` for example "npm version 14.0.1-beta.0"
+- Update the version of the style guide version property in `projects/nw-style-guide/package.json` to a beta version using `npm version {{version_type}}` for example "npm version 14.0.1-beta.0".
+Run this command from the `projects/nw-style-guide` directory
 - Once updated we're now ready to push the new version to npm using this command `npm run package:release`
 - Once that version is pushed check the npm website where the package is deployed to confirm the latest version deployed is the one you just added https://www.npmjs.com/package/nw-style-guide.
 - In your Spike or other project change the `nw-style-guide` version in `package.json` to this new version and push and deploy the changes to a test env.